wiiees/pyling23/exercises/10_for-loops.md

 ```

 **10.27.** ⭐ As we saw, the built-in function `max` can be applied to an entire list, to find the greatest value.
 But a good exercise is to implement a `max` function yourself (i.e., without using the built-in).
-Someone else has already tried this, but it doesn't quite work if the list contains only negative numbers.
+Suppose someone else has already tried this with the code below, but it doesn't quite work if the list contains only negative numbers.
 Can you fix it?
 ```python
 def custom_max(numbers):
     greatest = 0